This article was last updated on Thursday, July 23, 2020 at 4:00pm.

 There are a few other studies we can also look to.
 One was conducted on nine pregnant women infected with COVID-19 in Wuhan, China.
 All women recovered from their illness and all nine had live birth without any evidence of transmitting the virus to the baby.
 The virus was not detected in samples of cord blood, amniotic fluid, or throat swabs from the newborn, or breast milk.

 However, the COVID-19 infection was recently found in three infants born to women with the virus in China — two showed very mild symptoms which went away after a few days, and one had more severe symptoms (this infant was born premature, which could have had an impact).
-Since the study included 33 infants, the findings suggest that “vertical transmission” (meaning passage of the virus from mother to baby during the period immediately before and after birth) could be rare.
+Since the study included 33 infants, the findings suggest that vertical transmission could be rare.
 Two new papers (read them here and here) also suggest vertical transmission is possible — but the sample size was small, we don’t know when transmission may have occurred, and none of the infants had symptoms of COVID-19.

-If you’re considering or already pursuing in-vitro fertilization (IVF), intrauterine insemination (IUI), or egg or embryo freezing, what should you know?
+If you’re considering or already pursuing in-vitro fertilization (IVF), intrauterine insemination (IUI), or egg freezing, what should you know?

 - Don’t initiate new treatment cycles — including ovulation induction, intrauterine insemination (IUI), in-vitro fertilization (IVF) (both egg retrievals and frozen embryo transfers), and non-urgent egg or embryo freezing.